K1-ZR/pavement-simulator/README.md

 </p>

 # How Pavement-Simulator works?
-Pavement-Simulator divides the structure into squre section and mesh each section seperately.
+Pavement-Simulator divides the structure into squre sections and mesh each section seperately.
 The sections are linked to the neighbouring sections by *cohesive elements* (&#8596; in the below image).
 The *cohesive elements* are truss type elements that define the bonding between two adjacent sections and can be one of three types:

 * *No-bonding*: Infinitely weak *cohesive element* such that a sections can move independently with respect to its neighbour section.
 This type can be used to simulate any preexisting joint or crack.
 * *Perfect-bonding*: Infinitely strong *cohesive element* such that the relative movement of neighbouring sections is zero.